Changing the actions, aptitudes and attitudes of dogs and their people

 High Functioning Professional Therapy Dogs

 Most Therapy Dogs are handled by their civilian owners in a volunteer capacity.
-However, through our sister company, Committed Canine, we have trained Service Dogs for professionals, such as school child psychologists or physical therapists for use in the workplace.
+However, through our sister company, Committed Canine, we have trained Therapy Dogs for professionals, such as school child psychologists or physical therapists for use in the workplace.
 If you would like a highly trained, high functioning Therapy Dog for a unique situation, please feel free to contact us.

 How do I train a Therapy Dog?